The Fine Arts Fiesta

 Erected 2002 by The Fine Arts Fiesta.

 Location.
 41° 14.769′ N, 75° 52.923′ W. Marker is in Wilkes-Barre, Pennsylvania, in Luzerne County.
+Marker is near the NW corner of the Public Square, in downtown.
 Touch for map.
-Marker is near the NW corner of the Public Square, in downtown.
 Marker is in this post office area: Wilkes Barre PA 18701, United States of America.
+Touch for directions.

 Also see . . .
 Fine Arts Fiesta Wilkes-Barre.
 (Submitted on May 4, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on May 4, 2018.
-This page originally submitted on May 4, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 60 times since then and 2 times this year.
+It was originally submitted on May 4, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 95 times since then and 16 times this year.
 Photos: 1, 2. submitted on May 4, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.